hxnnahlee/trumancopy/README.md

 Admin Mode Feature
 =======================

-This feature we are implementing allows for Admins to be able to edit any post, giving researchers the option to directly manipulate the actors/scripts via the Truman UI itself.
+This feature we are implementing allows for admins to be able to edit any post, giving researchers the option to directly manipulate the actors/scripts via the Truman UI.

-The result is the option for a user deemed as Admin to be able to toggle Admin Mode on/off.
+The result is the option for a user set as an admin to be able to toggle Admin Mode on/off.
+The button to toggle this mode will only appear for users who are set as admins.

 We started this process by playing around with a test page to see what would be the best way to make posts editable.
-We settled on using Semantic-UI's "contenteditable" feature as it appears clean and intuitive to use.
+Initially, we had buttons for each component of the post that would change that component to an HTML form.
+This looked a bit clunky, so we settled on using Semantic-UI's "contenteditable" feature as it appears clean and intuitive to use.

 When a user turns Admin Mode "on", a pop-up appears notifying the user of this switch.
 The captions, comments, like amounts, and photos of each post on the timeline can be edited when this mode is enabled.
+There shall be a button on each post that the admin can click to save their changes.
+(The backend functionality of this must be implemented).

 Future Developments
 =======================

-This semester we focused on the front-end component of the Admin feature. in the future, a backend component to this feature must be developed.
+This semester we focused on the front-end component of the Admin feature.
+In the future, a backend component must be developed.
 This would include:

-* Saving the updated posts to the database
+* Saving the changes of the posts to the database
 * The option to export the contents of the database as a CSV